ProkopRandacek/rendering/readme.md

 - Maybe better animation control from C
 - Better rotation over time control from C

-see `code` for explanation what every file does.
+see `docs` for explanation what every file does.

 ## Build:
 Run the `run` script.
 The executable will start after the build is done.